Janet Dean Fodor: Life

-Born Janet Dean, she grew up in England and received her B.A. in 1964 and her M.A. in 1966, both from Oxford University.
+Born Janet Dean, she grew up in England and received her B.A. in 1964 and her M.A. in 1966, both from Somerville College, Oxford.
 At Oxford she was a student of the social psychologist Michael Argyle, and their 'equilibrium hypothesis' for nonverbal communication became the basis for affiliative conflict theory: if participants feel the degree of intimacy suggested by a channel of nonverbal communication to be too high, they act to reduce the intimacy conveyed through other channels.
-She received her Ph.D. in 1970 from MIT, looking at the challenge posed by opaque contexts for semantic compositionality.
+She received her Ph.D. in 1970 from the Massachusetts Institute of Technology, looking at the challenge posed by opaque contexts for semantic compositionality.
 She came to the Graduate Center at CUNY from the University of Connecticut in 1986 as a distinguished professor of linguistics.
 In 1988, Fodor founded the CUNY Conference on Human Sentence Processing.
-Fodor supervised ca 27 dissertations of students from both CUNY and the University of Connecticut.
+Fodor supervised ca 27 dissertations of students from both City University of New York and the University of Connecticut.

 She was awarded a Guggenheim Fellowship in 1992.
 She was President of the Linguistic Society of America in 1997 and was named a Fellow of the Linguistic Society of America in 2006.
 In 2014, she was elected a Corresponding Fellow of the British Academy.
 A volume of papers in her honor, Explicit and Implicit Prosody in Sentence Processing, was published in 2015.
 In 2017, she received an honorary doctorate from the Paris Diderot University.

 She was married to Jerry Alan Fodor until his death in 2017.